cfjedimaster/raymondcamdendotcom/content/post/2017/03/21/some-thoughts-on-static-sites-and-security.md

 For this site, I used [Netlify](https://www.netlify.com/) and [Amazon S3](https://aws.amazon.com/s3/).
 I trust the engineers behind these services much more than I trust myself, but I have to be aware of their services and pay attention to any security issues that may be found on them.
 The same would apply for GitHub too.

 Speaking of GitHub, my site's public content is driven by checkins to my GitHub repo.
-If my credentials were hacked than that would be a vector to change the contents here.
+If my credentials were hacked then that would be a vector to change the contents here.

 So yeah - I've removed ColdFusion, PHP, Mongo, etc from the equation, but I'm certainly *not* at 0% risk.